louiss0/forastro/apps/docs/pages/templates/astro-vue.md

 The astro config uses the astro and the vue integrations.
 Object Slots are enabled for JSX.
 Iconify and the auto importing of vue components are configured for vite in plugins.

-### Tailwind Config
+### Uno Config

-Tailwind is configured to use dark mode class `vue-use` needs this so that it can trigger dark mode.
+Uno is configured to use dark mode class `vue-use` needs this so that it can trigger dark mode.
 The safelisted classes are `hidden, fixed, translate-x-full, translate-y-full, opacity-0`.
 This is so that no one ever has to turn them on per project.
 Most of the time hidden and fixed will be used but, I have found that the translate classes can be used in some projects to make it so that something moves in a specific direction.

 ## Recommendations